nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Shows a list of all students in the class.
 For each student in the list, only the Student's Name and Student's ID are displayed.

-Note: The other details of a student are hidden to reduce cluttering.
+:bulb: Note: The other details of a student are hidden to reduce cluttering.
 To view the full record of a student, use the `view` command instead.

 Format: `view all`